chanchalalam/Assignment1/README.md

 ## How to Run the System

-1. Clone the Repository: git clone <repository-url>, cd <repository-folder>
+1. Clone the Repository: git clone https://github.com/chanchalalam/Assignment1.git

 2. Prepare Input Video: Place your input video in the videos/ directory.
  Update the video path in main.py: cap = cv2.VideoCapture("videos/people.mp4")